Section 1. Name. The name of this corporation shall be the Myrtle Beach Area Chamber of Commerce (the "Chamber").

 Section 3.
 Registered Office.
 The registered office of the Chamber required by the South Carolina Nonprofit Corporation Act of 1994 to be maintained in the State of South Carolina may be, but need not be, identical with the principal office of the Chamber, and the address of the registered office may be changed from time to time by the Chamber.

-The mission of the Chamber is to provide community leadership in the promotion of economic development, including tourism.
-Accordingly, the Chamber will effectively involve itself in the governmental and political arena and in the coordinating of efforts to advance business development in order to improve the quality of life and to encourage unity in the region, and to do all things necessary or convenient, and not inconsistent with law, to further this mission.
+The mission of the Myrtle Beach Area Chamber of Commerce is to provide community leadership in the promotion of economic development, including tourism.
+Accordingly, the chamber will effectively involve itself in the governmental and political arena and the coordinating of efforts to advance business development in order to improve the quality of life and to encourage unity in the region.

 The Chamber shall observe all local, state and federal laws which apply to a non-profit "chamber of commerce" organization as defined in Section 501(C)(6) of the Internal Revenue Code.
 Furthermore, the Chamber shall not carry on any activity not permitted to be carried on by an organization exempt from federal income tax under Section 501(c)(6) of the Internal Revenue Code of 1986, as amended (the “Code”).
 No part of the net earnings of the Chamber shall inure to the benefit of, or be distributed to its members (if any), trustees, Directors, Officers, or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the Chamber’s mission as set forth above in Article II.
 The Chamber shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from federal income tax under Section 501(c)(6) of the Code, or any corresponding section of any future federal tax code applicable for the United States of America.

 Section 1.
 Eligibility for Membership.
-Any reputable business firm, individual, corporation, association, partnership, entity, estate, or other organization having an interest in the above mission shall be eligible to apply for membership but any such approval for membership shall be determined solely as provided herein.
+Any business, individual, corporation, association, partnership, entity, estate, or other organization having an interest in the above mission shall be eligible to apply for membership but any such approval for membership shall be determined solely as provided herein.

 Section 2.
 Application for Membership and Approval of New Members.
 Application for membership in the Chamber shall be in such form and shall provide such information as the Board of Directors shall require, and acceptance of applicants to active membership in the Chamber shall be subject to and on such terms as the affirmative majority vote of the Board of Directors shall determine in its sole and absolute discretion from time to time.

 Section 3.
 Classes of Membership.
-There shall be five classes of membership: (A) Business and (B) Individual, which shall both have full membership privileges, including the right to vote (business and individual members collectively referred to as, "Voting Members"), (C) honorary and (D) restricted, which shall both be non-voting memberships and have such other limited membership privileges as determined from time to time by the Board of Directors ("Non-Voting Members"), and (E) Affiliate, which shall be non-voting membership and have limited membership privileges limited to communications and attendance at some events.
+There shall be classes of membership: (A) Business and (B) Individual, which shall both have full membership privileges, including the right to vote (business and individual members collectively referred to as, "Voting Members"), (C) honorary and (D) restricted, which shall both be non-voting memberships and have such other limited membership privileges, and (E) advertising restricted, which shall include any business the Chamber Board members determine as being considered adult-oriented, including but not limited to gentlemen’s clubs, adult online sites, and stores that sell predominately adult-oriented materials.
+Category E members may not purchase advertising or sponsorships for any chamber or convention and visitors bureau opportunities.
 The Board of Directors may from time to time establish additional classes of membership having full or restricted membership privileges.

 Section 6.
 Member Voting.
-Each Voting Member representative shall be entitled to cast one (1) vote on any referenda, question or matter submitted to the membership, including the election of directors.
+Each Voting Member representative shall be entitled to cast one (1) vote on any referenda, question or matter submitted to the membership.

 Section 8.
 Expulsion of Members.
 Any member may be expelled by the Board of Directors by a 2/3 vote of the Board of Directors for (i) for nonpayment of dues after ninety (90) days from the due date, or (ii) conduct unbecoming a member or prejudicial to the aims or repute of the Chamber or for such other reason as the Board of Directors shall determine in its sole and absolute discretion, but, in any case, only upon not less than fifteen (15) days’ prior written notice of such expulsion is provided to such member containing the reasons for such expulsion and an opportunity for a hearing before the Board of Directors is afforded to such member complained against but in no event shall such a hearing have any impact on the Board of Directors vote of expulsion.

 Section 9.
 Eligibility to Vote.
-No member whose dues are in arrears shall be eligible to vote on any question submitted to the membership or for the election of officers or directors.
+No member whose dues are in arrears shall be eligible to vote on any question submitted to the membership.
 The Board of Directors shall implement those procedures necessary to ensure that any votes by such persons are not counted.

 Section 1.
 Regular Member Meetings.
 The Board of Directors may provide for holding membership meetings whenever such meetings may be considered necessary or desirable, provided that membership meetings shall be held at least once annually.